 Our management may conclude that our internal control over financial reporting is not effective due to our failure to cure any identified material weakness or otherwise.
 Moreover, even if our management concludes that its internal control over financial reporting is effective, our independent registered public accounting firm may not conclude that our internal control over financial reporting is effective.
-In addition, during the course of the evaluation, documentation and testing of our internal control over financial reporting, we may identify deficiencies that we may not be able to remediate in time to meet the deadline imposed by the Federal Deposit Insurance Corporation Improvement Act of 1991 (the "FDICIA") for compliance with the requirement of FDICIA.
+In addition, during the course of the evaluation, documentation and testing of our internal control over financial reporting, we may identify deficiencies that we may not be able to remediate in time to meet the deadline imposed by the Federal Deposit Insurance Corporation

+Improvement Act of 1991 (the "FDICIA") for compliance with the requirement of FDICIA.
 Any such deficiencies may also subject us to adverse regulatory consequences.
-If we fail to achieve and maintain the adequacy of our internal control over financial information on a timely basis, we may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with the Sarbanes-Oxley Act or the FDICIA, and we may suffer adverse regulatory consequences or violations of listing standards.
+If we fail to achieve and maintain the adequacy of our internal control over financial reporting, as these standards are modified, supplemented or amended from time to time, we may be unable to report our financial information on a timely basis, we may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with the Sarbanes-Oxley Act or the FDICIA, and we may suffer adverse regulatory consequences or violations of listing standards.
 There could also be a negative reaction in the financial markets due to a loss of investor confidence in the reliability of our financial statements.